-In March 2020, the World Health Organization declared the novel coronavirus ("COVID-19," "the pandemic," or "the virus") outbreak a global pandemic.
-COVID-19 has negatively impacted public health and portions of the global economy, disrupted global supply chains, and created volatility in financial markets.
-The global impact of the pandemic has had a material impact on parts of our business, as well as our customers and suppliers, and caused many challenges for our business and manufacturing operations.
-During the first quarter of fiscal 2021, several jurisdictions around the world continued or again implemented increased restrictions in an effort to curb the ongoing spread of the virus.
-The ultimate longevity and future severity of such restrictions, the success of the deployment and effectiveness of approved COVID-19 vaccines, and the ultimate impact on our business, operations, and Results of Operations, Financial Position, and Cash Flows as a result of COVID-19 is unknown at this time.
+In March 2020, the World Health Organization declared the novel coronavirus ("COVID-19," "virus," or "the pandemic") outbreak a global pandemic.
+COVID-19 has negatively impacted public health and portions of the global economy, significantly disrupted global supply chains, and created volatility in financial markets.
+The global impact of the pandemic has had a material impact on parts of our business, as well as our employees, customers, and suppliers, and caused many challenges for our business and manufacturing operations.
+While we are seeing signs of recovery in the United States and certain other areas of the world, the continuing implications of COVID-19 on our business and manufacturing operations remain uncertain and will depend on certain future developments, including the duration of the pandemic; any adverse impact due to variants of the virus; its impact on market demand for our products; its impact on our employees, customers, and suppliers; the range of government mandated restrictions and other measures; and the success of the deployment of COVID-19 vaccines, their effectiveness against the novel strain and related variants, and their rate of adoption.
+As a result, the ultimate impact on our future business, operations, and Results of Operations, Financial Position, and Cash Flows as a result of COVID-19 is unknown at this time.

 Our main focus from the beginning of the pandemic has been, and will continue to be, the health, safety, and well-being of our employees, customers, suppliers and communities around the world.
 In support of continuing our global manufacturing and business operations, we have adopted, and continue to adhere to, rigorous and meaningful safety measures recommended by the U.S. Centers for Disease Control and Prevention, World Health Organization, and federal, state, local, and foreign authorities in an effort to protect our employees, customers, suppliers, and communities.
-These important safety measures enacted at our facilities and other sites include, but are not limited to, implementing social distancing protocols such as the reconfiguration of manufacturing processes and other workspaces, instituting work from home arrangements for those employees who do not need to be physically present at our facilities and sites to perform their job responsibilities, suspending non-essential travel, extensively and frequently disinfecting our facilities and workspaces, suspending non-essential visitors, and providing or accommodating the wearing of face coverings and other sanitary measures to those employees who must be physically present at our facilities and sites to perform their job responsibilities and where face coverings are required by local government mandates.
-We also implemented an employee campaign in support of COVID-19 vaccine efforts around the world.
-This employee campaign is designed to provide information about, and support and encourage our employees to receive, a COVID-19 vaccination when available.
-We expect to continue our safety measures until we determine that COVID-19 is adequately contained for purposes of our global manufacturing and business operations and we may take further actions as government authorities require or recommend or as we determine to be in the best interests of our employees, customers, suppliers, and communities.
+These important safety measures enacted at our facilities and other sites include, but are not limited to, implementing social distancing protocols such as the reconfiguration of manufacturing processes and other workspaces, curtailing certain non-essential travel, extensively and frequently disinfecting our facilities and workspaces, limiting certain non-essential visitors, and providing or accommodating the wearing of face coverings and other sanitary measures to those employees who are physically present at our facilities and sites to perform their job responsibilities and where face coverings are required by local government mandates.
+During the first quarter of fiscal 2021, we implemented an employee campaign in support of COVID-19 vaccine efforts.
+This employee campaign is designed to provide information about, and support and encourage our employees to receive, a COVID-19 vaccination.
+As part of this employee campaign, we facilitated the offering of the vaccine to our employees at certain of our facilities.
+We expect to continue certain applicable and appropriate safety measures until we determine that COVID-19 is adequately contained for purposes of our global manufacturing and business operations and we may take further actions as government authorities require or recommend or as we determine to be in the best interests of our employees, customers, suppliers, and communities.